nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 #### View Changed Results

-At this point you may want to know which members have changed.
-To retrieve a list of changed members, send a GET requets to the member/{member_slug}/ endpoint and use the changed query parameter.
+At this point, you only want to retrieve data for members that have changed.
+To retrieve a list of changed members, send a GET request to the member/{member_slug}/ endpoint and use the changed query parameter.

 Command: